Stockbrokers' Secrets: Stock Option Strategy (Part 1)

 See Part 2 of my article, with advice on your company's exercise rules and procedures, and on tax strategy, broker loans, and more.
 Part 5 helps you to understand the important role of diversification in your decisions, particularly when you have company stock from other sources, such as restricted stock grants.

-John P. Barringer is the Managing Partner of Executive Wealth Planning Partners in Denver, Colorado.
-His long career in the securities industry has allowed him to discover numerous strategies for successfully building wealth.
+John P. Barringer is a Certified Financial Planner™ at Executive Wealth Planning in Denver.
+His long career in the securities industry has allowed him to discover numerous secrets for successfully building wealth.
 Learn more at www.executivewealthplanning.com.
 This article was published solely for its content and quality.
 Neither the author nor his firm compensated us in exchange for its publication.